ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 Notice that I'm spcifying the argument `stringsAsFactors = FALSE` to avoid the conversion of characters into R factors.
 Why do you think this is a good practice?

 All the default reading table functions generate a data frame.
-Typically, everytime I read new data set which I'm not familiar with, or a data set that I haven't worked on in a long time, I always like to call a couple of functions to inspect its contents:
+Typically, everytime I read a new data set which I'm not familiar with, or a data set that I haven't worked on in a long time, I always like to call a couple of functions to inspect its contents:

 -   `dim()`
 -   `head()`